ESL Icebreakers for All Ages and Abilities

 The Musical Hand Shake

-is a lot of fun for younger kids.
+This game is a lot of fun for younger kids.
 Play some music and ask the students to walk around the room shaking other student’s hands.
 Stop the music.
 Each student should be shaking hands with someone else.
 The students have to ask each other a simple question.
 Start playing the music again.
 Students have to ask a different question each time the music stops.
 They should find someone new each time.
 At the end of the game, ask them if they can remember what they found out about each other.

 ESL Icebreaker Activities for high school intermediate-language learners: 12+ years

-Who am I? is a super-fun game that most kids can relate to.
+This is a super-fun game that most kids can relate to.
 Bring some Post-It notes to class and ask each student to write down the name of a famous person.
 Collect the Post-It notes and redistribute them among the classroom by putting a note on each student’s back or forehead.
 The game begins with a student asking yes-or-no questions about the name on his or her Post-It note.

-Me Too is a fun game that works well with small and large groups.
+This is a fun game that works well with small and large groups.
 Have everyone sit together in a circle.
 Everyone in the group gets 10 poker chips/pennies/paper clips etc. Start the game by saying something that you have done.
 For example: I have gone skating.
 Everyone who has gone skating throws one poker chip in the middle of the table and repeats the sentence.
 Go around the circle until everyone has had a chance to say something.
 Continue the game until someone runs out of poker chips.